aishanorizan/harry-potter-chess-game/README.md

 For Developers:

 This game is written completely in Java.
+No IDE or commands needed.
+Commands to compile & run the game is in the startgame.bat file.

 The java classes are as below:
 <ul>
 <li>Main Driver file: MainPage.java </li>
 <li>Animations & Effects Algorithm: PlayGame.java</li>